TOEYJIRAKID/Attack-Analytics-Dashboard/README.md

 PoD Attack Analytics – Ping of Death Attack Analytics Dashboard

 ## 📌 **Project Overview** :

-Ping of Death Attack Analytics Dashboard is a powerful tool that visualizes and tracks Ping of Death (PoD) attacks on your network.
-This dashboard provides in-depth analysis and real-time insights into the nature of these attacks, helping you to stay ahead of malicious activities and protect your infrastructure.
+Ping of Death Attack Analytics Dashboard is a web application designed to log and display information about Ping of Death (PoD) attacks on a network.
+This application helps users monitor basic details of potentially malicious packets and presents the data in an easy-to-understand format.

 ## 🙏 **Project Overview** :
 - 64102122 จิรภัทร จิตรภักดี